-Dementia is one of the most difficult afflictions to live with for people who suffer from it and their loved ones.
+Dementia is one of the most difficult afflictions to live with for people who suffer from it and their loved ones and there are 10.7% or 6.5 million Americans (65 and over) living with Alzheimer’s in 2022.
 It can cause a lot of anger, frustration, and despair, as the struggle seemingly never ceases to end.

 Despite the innovations in the field of medicine, it can still be quite tough to get a handle of dementia.
 This becomes even more worrisome when you consider that the number of cases are rising to the point that it can be considered a global emergency.